ly-web/appweb7/samples/simple-server/README.md

 Simple Server Sample
 ===

-This sample shows how to create a simple web server using a one-line embedding API.
+This sample shows how to embed Appweb into a main program using a one-line embedding API.

 Requirements
 ---